CiscoDevNet/finesse-sample-code/CUICSampleGadget/README.md

 - You can access the JavaScript library at the following URL (starting Finesse 10.6(1)): http(s)://&lt;FQDN&gt;:&lt;port&gt;/desktop/assets/js/finesse.js.

- If you have third-party gadgets loaded on Finesse, the third-party gadgets can access the JavaScript library at: /desktop/assets/js/finesse.js.
+ If you have third-party gadgets, the third-party gadgets can access the JavaScript library at: /desktop/assets/js/finesse.js.

 - You can access JQuery at the following URL (starting Finesse 10.6(1)): http(s)://&lt;FQDN&gt;:&lt;port&gt;/desktop/assets/js/jquery.min.js.

- If you have third-party gadgets loaded on Finesse, the third-party gadgets can access JQuery at: /desktop/assets/js/jquery.min.js.
+ If you have third-party gadgets, the third-party gadgets can access JQuery at: /desktop/assets/js/jquery.min.js.

 **For proper functioning of the JavaScript library, you must import both the JavaScript library and JQuery.**